beskay/gas-guide/OPTIMIZATIONS.md

 ## Declare functions as payable

 By default, functions in Solidity are non-payable, meaning they do not accept Ether payments.
 However, if you explicitly declare a function as payable, the compiler will omit the `msg.value == zero` check when calling that function.
-This optimization can result in gas savings since the check for zero value is not necessary.

 ```solidity
 // Deployment cost: 9642 gas